Harry Duynhoven

-Harry James Duynhoven QSO (born 1955) is a New Zealand politician and member of the New Zealand Labour Party.
-He was the mayor of the city of New Plymouth and surrounding districts from 2010–2013.
-He was a Member of Parliament for the New Plymouth electorate from 1987–1990, from 1993–2003, and again from 2003–2008.
+Harry James Duynhoven QSO (born 22 June 1955) is a New Zealand politician and member of the New Zealand Labour Party.
+He was the mayor of New Plymouth from 2010 to 2013.
+He was a Member of Parliament for the New Plymouth electorate from 1987 to 1990, from 1993 to 2003, and again from 2003 to 2008.

-Duynhoven was elected as Mayor of New Plymouth in October 2010 but was defeated after serving a single term.
-He was elected as a councillor for the city ward of the New Plymouth District Council in a by-election, and was re-elected to that role and elected as a board member on Taranaki's district health board in 2016 and 2019.
+Duynhoven was elected as mayor of New Plymouth in October 2010 but was defeated after serving a single term.
+He was elected as a councillor for the city ward of the New Plymouth District Council in a by-election, and was re-elected to that role and elected as a board member on the Taranaki District Health Board in 2016 and 2019.

 Early life

 Duynhoven was born in New Plymouth on 22 June 1955.

 He left Spotswood College at age sixteen to become an electrician, and eventually became a technical teacher at the collegiate and polytechnic level.